lagbolt/library/letter.md

 ## Letter to a New Library Director

-This is an assortment (aka braindump) of some of my thinking over the past year or so regarding how to change public libraries for the benefit of patrons.
+I have no training or experience as a librarian, but I've been thinking about the public library patron experience for more than a decade.
+While my initial focus was on the catalog and OPAC -- my background is in software -- my interests gradually broadened.

+I believe that the patron experience is an important factor in public libraries meeting their current challenges, including the rapid changes in media and entertainment.
+There are three ways that you can improve the patron experience:  you can add new services, you can eliminate services that aren't working, or you can improve the services you have.
+My focus is on improving the public libraries core services.

+If you're interested, you can find my bio at https://github.com/lagbolt

+### Who should read this note

-You should read this if you have (i) the ability, and (ii) the willingness to change.
-The easiest way to verify this is if you have already changed something -- anything -- at your library.
+You should read this if you want to improve basic public library services.
+It's best if this is a more than a theoretical interest.
+If you have the ability to make improvements, and you've already started making improvements, this note may help encourage you and speed you on your way.

+If you have any feedback on this note, I'd be happy to hear it at carryonwilliams@gmail.com

 ### Preamble

 Version History:
-0.1.0   5/1/2020    Graeme Williams
+0.1.0   5/11/2020    Graeme Williams

 License:
 CC BY-NC-SA 4.0, https://creativecommons.org/licenses/by-nc-sa/4.0/